hydraulic-software/conveyor/gradle-plugin/README.md

 * `project.name`, assigned to `gradle.project-name`
 * `buildDir`, assigned to `gradle.build-dir`
 * From the `application` plugin: the main class and JVM arguments are extracted.
+* From the `java` plugin: the JDK version and vendor used (if recognized), resulting in a JDK import.
 * From the Jetpack Compose Desktop plugin: main class, JVM arguments, description, vendor.
 * From the JavaFX plugin: the version you're using and which modules.